Delayed onset and directionality of x-ray-induced atomic displacements observed on subatomic length scales: Abstract

 \section{Abstract}

-Transient structural changes of Al$_2$O$_3$ after irradiation with an intense x-ray laser pulse (photon energy: 8.70 keV; pulse duration: 6 fs; fluence: 8$\times$10$^4$ J/cm$^{2}$) have been investigated at high spatiotemporal resolution (0.02-0.04 \AA \ and 8.5 fs), using an x-ray pump x-ray probe technique.
+Transient structural changes of Al$_2$O$_3$ on subatomic length scales following irradiation with an intense x-ray laser pulse (photon energy: 8.70 keV; pulse duration: 6 fs; fluence: 8$\times$10$^2$ J/cm$^{2}$) have been investigated by using an x-ray pump x-ray probe technique.
 The measurement reveals that aluminum and oxygen atoms remain in their original positions by $\sim$20 fs after the intensity maximum of the pump pulse, followed by directional atomic displacements at the fixed unit cell parameters.
 By comparing the experimental results and theoretical simulations, we interpret that electron excitation and relaxation triggered by the pump pulse modifies the potential energy surface and drives the directional atomic displacements.
 Our results indicate that high-resolution x-ray structural analysis with the accuracy of 0.01 \AA\ is feasible even with intense x-ray pulses by making the pulse duration shorter than the timescale needed to complete electron excitation and relaxation processes, which usually take up to a few tens of femtoseconds.

 Knowledge of the structure of matter at subatomic resolution is essential to understand and accurately predict material properties.
 The interatomic distances measured with the accuracy of the order of 0.01 \AA, for example, give a clue to presume origins of chemical bonds (covalent, ionic, metallic, and van der Waals bonds) \cite{Cordero2008,Shannon1969,Shannon1976,Batsanov2001} as well as valence numbers of ions \cite{Shannon1969,Shannon1976} and spin states of atoms \cite{Cordero2008}.